Swiss Society of Angiology

-In Switzerland, angiology was recognized as an independent specialty from the 1960s onwards.
-Thus, the SSA was founded on October 29th, 1961 in Basel with the aim of promoting research and development of diagnostic and therapeutic methods in the field of vascular diseases and to represent Swiss angiology at national and international levels.
-Since 2012, the SSA closly collaborates with the Vascular Section of the Swiss Society of Ultrasound in Medicine (SGUM) and training courses as well as the examination for a certificate of proficiency in ultrasound have since been conducted jointly.
+In Switzerland, Angiology was recognized as an independent specialty from the 1960s onwards.
+Thus, the SSA was founded on October 29th, 1961 in Basel with the aim of promoting research and development of diagnostic and therapeutic methods in the field of vascular diseases and to represent Swiss Angiology at national and international levels.
+Since 2012, the SSA closely collaborates with the Vascular Section of the Swiss Society of Ultrasound in Medicine (SGUM) and training courses as well as the examination for a certificate of proficiency in ultrasound have since been conducted jointly.
 Today, SSA is a member of the FMH and has more than 220 active members.
 The SSA is also a founding member of the European Society of Vascular Medicine (ESVM), which is existing since 2013.
 SSA is represented on its board and participates in its joint ESVM congresses.
 There is a long-standing cooperation with the German and Austrian Societies of Angiology.

 Goals and Mission

 The Swiss Society of Angiology promotes the care of patients with vascular diseases and advance the specialty of vascular medicine:

 - Developing educational activities including postgraduate, continuous education programs symposium, and annual events